-There is currently eight National Park Service Site in Mississippi and three associated sites.
+There is currently nine National Park Service Site in Mississippi and three associated sites.

 Official National Parks of Mississippi

 - Brices Cross Roads National Battlefield Site

 - Gulf Islands National Seashore

 - Medgar and Myrlie Evers Home National Monument

 - Natchez Trace Parkway

 - Shiloh National Military Park